A GROUP EXHIBITION BY THE PUSH/PULL ARTIST COLLECTIVE

 The Power of the Collective

 Community and collaboration can be critical to artistic development and the creative process; during the last year this has never felt more relevant.
-Join us on May 1st for a conversation with members of the Push/Pull collective as they discuss their approach to collaboration, critique, technique, and production.
-We will explore their photographic processes, the curation of Inside Out, and how the collective has adapted over time and amidst the pandemic.
-Directly preceding this event is an informational session on our Certificate Program, which many of the panelists are alumni or faculty of.
+The Push/Pull collective discusses their approach to collaboration, critique, technique, and production.
+They explore their photographic processes, the curation of Inside Out, and how the collective has adapted over time and amidst the pandemic.

 Tara Champion is a Seattle-based photographer working within the themes of environmental conservation and biological visualization.
 She holds a M.S. in Biological Photography and Imaging from the University of Nottingham, and a B.A. in photography as well as a B.S. in Biology from Seattle University.
 With her unique cross-disciplinary background she responds to scientific findings in a visual manner with particular interest in birds and climate change.
 Her work has been published and written about in the U.S. and abroad and viewed in exhibit spaces in the Northwest.